yonasuriv/yonasuriv/README.md

 I believe that fiction surpasses reality, and what you can imagine, you can create.<br> And that's the key to make a positive impact in the world, to shape the future.
 Always under the foundations of **privacy** and **freedom**.

-I love being a part of something bigger, especially when it comes to bringing cool ideas to life.<br>
+I love being a part of something bigger, especially when it comes to bringing ideas to life.<br>
-#### Let's make things happen!
+## Let's make things happen!

 <!--
 ### Profile View Counter